United Arab Emirates

 Ministry of Education

-I spent six months as a full-time English Language Teacher at Al Dhara Secondary School for Girls in Hatta, United Arab Emirates.
-This school is located one hour southeast of Dubai in the foothills of the Hajar Mountains, bordering Oman.
-I taught 9th and 10th grade Emirati students in the Advanced Science Program (ASP).
+I was a full-time English Language Teacher at Al Dhara Secondary School for Girls in Hatta, United Arab Emirates.
+This school, located an hour from Dubai, hosted the Advanced Science Program (ASP).
+Here, I taught 9th and 10th grade Emirati students.
 As an ESL teacher, I created student-centered lessons, incorporating differentiated activities to reach the varying skills and abilities of my ASP students.
 Previously, I underwent two months of teacher training to prepare for culture assimilation and multicultural pedagogies in the UAE.